SpyrosMitsis/Blog/content/posts/1year_of_japanese.md

 I understand that It might seem intimidating at first but unfortunately, there is no other way around it.
 To do what I am preaching I will start this  [30-day Japanese challenge](https://learnjapanese.moe/routine/) by the Moe Way.

-I undestand that this challenge is targeted at complete beginners but it also really focuses on immersion, and on that part, I am a complete novice.
+I understand that this challenge is targeted at complete beginners but it also really focuses on immersion, and on that part, I am a complete novice.

-This challenge forces you to listen to native material and really try to immerse yourself in the language.
+This challenge forces you to listen to native material and try to immerse yourself in the language.
 In conjunction with the challenge, I will also start mining words inside my immersion and stop using a pre-made deck.
 Hopefully, this will re-ignite my passion for the Japanese language and I will be able to get out of this seemingly never-ending slump.